 This would represent the third series since the silver content had been removed from the denomination.
 Rather than a large diameter like the Eisenhower Dollars, or the similar characteristics to the quarter dollar seen for the Susan B. Anthony Dollars, the Sacagawea Dollars would feature a small diameter with a distinctive golden color and a plain edge.
 This would allow the coins to easily be distinguished within circulation.

 Despite a large amount of publicity surrounding the release, the series never managed to catch on.
 The large mintage of the inaugural was quickly ratcheted down as significant circulation was not achieved.
-By the third year, the series was only struck in limited quanities to satisfy collector demand.
+By the third year, the series was only struck in limited quantities to satisfy collector demand.

-For the Sacagawea Dollar series:
+Sacagawea Dollar Notes:

 - A total of 18 different date and mint mark combinations were issued between 2000 and 2008.
 Each year consisted of coins minted at Philadelphia and Denver.